What is Enterprise Architecture (EA), and Why is it Important?

 IT landscape management

-EA practices help IT departments to manage and transform the IT assets of the organization by bringing visibility, impact analysis, and recommendations for two primary use cases:
+EA practices help IT departments manage and transform the IT assets of the organization by bringing visibility, impact analysis, and recommendations for two primary use cases:

 - Enterprise Architecture is a critical use case for application rationalization.
 It aims to analyze the IT landscape, detect functional redundancies, identify optimizations, and reduce costs.
 EA provides clear visibility of existing applications, their link with business capabilities, and their costs, thus enabling organizations to gain insights and make informed decisions for application rationalization.